speedskater/hot/README.md

 # Content

-This implementation of HOT is written in C++14 and can be built with the cmake build system.
+This implementation of HOT is written in C++14 and can be built with the CMake build system.
 It is a cleaned up version of the code used in the original HOT publication.
 This libraries contains two different implementations of HOT.
  * A single threaded version supporting insert, lookup, scan and deletion operations.
  * A concurrent version using a ROWEX (Read-Optimized Write EXclusion) synchronization strategy.
-The concurrent implementation currently onyl supports insert, lookup and scan operatoins
+The concurrent implementation currently supports only insert, lookup and scan operatoins

 Additionally this library contains tools for creating different variations of these two index structures.
 Contained are tools for integers and c-strings.
 But using the provided helper structures custom variations can be created.